bespinian/blog/content/posts/run-a-cicd-server-on-cloud-foundry.md

       NODE_ENV: production
 ```

 This will provide the setup instructions for Cloud Foundry to properly run your application.
-It creates an app with 2048MB of memory, so charges may apply (depending on your provider).
+It creates an app with 2048 MB of memory, so charges may apply (depending on your provider).

 ### cf push